 Maybe!
 Our kennel is remote and sometimes challenging to reach especially in winter by unexperienced winter drivers.
 In summer and autumn you can check with us first and get good instructions how to come here.
 We arrange transfers from and to Rovaniemi in order to keep the schedules working we prefer you use them.
 It has happened that we have had to delay our tours; to the detriment of part of our group, to go help lost or stuck drivers.
 In winter or autumn we do not offer any discounts for driving yourself.
 You can park near town and hitch a ride with our transfer, it’s faster and less stressful for everyone.

 We can pick you up from:

-– Santa Village (reception Santa Claus Holiday Village)
+– Santa Claus Village (Santa Claus Holiday Village reception, Arctic Treehouse Hotel)

 – Ounasvaara (Sky Hotel, Chalets)